List of music considered the worst: 1990s–2000s

-The Eurodance track was ranked number 1 in CBS News' "Top 10 Worst Songs From 'Jock Jams'", which deemed it an "unholy hybrid of country-fried fiddle kitsch and relentless Hi-NRG drum sequencing."
+The Eurodance track was ranked number 1 in CBS News's "Top 10 Worst Songs From 'Jock Jams'", which deemed it an "unholy hybrid of country-fried fiddle kitsch and relentless Hi-NRG drum sequencing."
 Démar Grant of Toronto Star called it the worst song of the 1990s, describing it as "straight drivel with no chaser."
 Fozzy's Chris Jericho considers it to be his least favorite song (alongside "Mambo No. 5" by Lou Bega and "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)" by Scatman John); he has claimed that "No one has ever waited for or wanted an EDM-hillbilly country mix or mashup."
 It was also ranked No. 38 on Blender magazine's "50 Worst Songs Ever", and featured in NMEs "32 Of The Very Worst UK Number One Singles Of All Time".